What is an offer to purchase real estate?

 The right to withdrawal does not apply to the seller.

-The seller must respond in writing, preferably by letter RAR: titleContent.
+The seller must respond in writing to your offer to purchase, preferably by letter RAR: titleContent.

-During the period of validity of your offer, the seller has several possibilities:
+During its period of validity, the seller has several possibilities:

-• Accept the terms of the bid from the proposed acquirer (with the words “ good for agreement ' and its signature on the offer to purchase)
+• Accept the terms of your offer (with the words “ good for agreement ' and its signature on the offer to purchase)

-• Reject the offer if the price proposed by the proposed acquirer is lower than the price initially fixed
+• Decline your offer if the price offered is lower than the price originally set

 • Make a written counterproposal, i.e. a new offer that makes the original offer "null" (it is no longer valid)